helenchg/LearnHololensDevUnity/README.md

 ## 8. BasicContextAwareAgent (HoloToolkit 2017.4 + Navmesh + Voice Input + Gesture) - Unity2017.4
 In this project, I am combining everything I have learned so far to build a basic context-aware agent that appears when called and navigate in the physical environment.
 Currently, the agent can understand "Hey Jinn" and "Come back" voice commands.
 The Husky asset and  NavMesh is generated using the modified Spatial Mapping code from https://github.com/drakep/MixedRealityToolkit-Unity/tree/CharlesCuteAnimalBranch.
+You can create a larger NavMesh by changing the agent humanoid property.

 TODO:
 - [X] Generate NavMesh for agent to navigate in the physical environment